Hexa-Studios/hexa-studios.github.io/_posts/2020-02-21-penjii-protects-the-planet.md

 ---
 title: Penjii Protects the Planet
 slug: penjii-protects-the-planet
-date_published: 2020-02-21T13:38:30.000Z
+date: 2020-02-21T13:38:30.000Z
 date_updated: 2020-02-21T13:42:25.000Z
 tags: App, Caped Koala
-excerpt: I wanted to take a moment to share some of my work from my day job.
+description: I wanted to take a moment to share some of my work from my day job.
 We've just released a new mobile endless runner game, Penjii Protects the Planet
+featured_image: /images/2020/02/GlamourImage_o.png
 ---

 I wanted to take a moment to share some of my work from my day job.
 We've just released a new mobile endless runner game, Penjii Protects the Planet, the following is the release blog from the [Caped Koala website](https://capedkoala.com/penjii-protects-the-planet/).